-- In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
+In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+In addition, do not use oils labeled "ENERGY CONSERVING II" or higher.

+- Make sure that no foreign material enters the crankcase. - 11.
+Install the cowling by installing the bolts. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
 If oil is leaking, immediately turn the engine off and check for the cause.